Updated June 2026

 |---|---|

-Breaking 20 minutes in the 5K requires an average pace of 6:26 per mile, which demands structured VO2max intervals and proper running form.
-This was my white whale for two years.
-I finally cracked it with this plan β finishing in 19:52 at the Atlantic City Boardwalk 5K.
+Breaking 20 minutes in the 5K requires an average pace of 6:26 per mile, which demands structured VO2max intervals and training to increase running speed.
+While my personal best currently stands at 22:18 (set on the flat Atlantic City Boardwalk 5K), this sub-20 template is the exact structure I’ve used to coach faster friends under the 20-minute barrier.

 | Week | Mon | Tue | Wed | Thu | Fri | Sat | Sun |